 Summer CUBS is a collaboration between the Worcester Area Mission Society, Clark University’s Adam Institute for Urban Teaching and School Practice and the Worcester Public Schools (WPS) / Woodland Academy.
 Summer CUBS brings together current and future educators, WPS high school interns and adult and youth mentors from neighboring communities to offer interactive and individualized summer learning to elementary school students who attend Woodland Academy.

-Summer CUBS is a full day program (8-2) that runs concurrently with the already existing Worcester Public School half-day summer school program at Woodland.
+For the past three summers Summer CUBS has been a a full day program (8-2) that runs concurrently with the already existing Worcester Public School half-day summer school program at Woodland.
+During this time, students have been grouped by age, rotating between skill areas and activities that aim to reinforce and retain gains from the academic year.

-Summer CUBS staff includes current WPS educators, 3 stipended college interns and 2 stipended youth interns from nearby University Park Campus School, all of whom work under the oversight of Program Director Dr. Holly Dolan, Associate Director of Practice in Education at Clark University and WAMS Vice President for Program, Mary Robbins.
-Adult and youth volunteer mentors (mostly from area UCC churches) provide important daily support to the program as does Woodland Academy Principal, Ms. Patty Padilla and Assistant Principal, Ms. Suzanna Resendes.
+Summer CUBS staff currently includes two WPS educators, 2 stipended Clark University undergraduate interns and 2 stipended youth interns from nearby University Park Campus School.
+The program is designed and delivered under the oversight of Program Director Dr. Holly Dolan, Associate Director of Practice in Education at Clark University and WAMS Vice President for Program, Mary Robbins.
+Woodland Academy Principal, Ms. Patty Padilla and Assistant Principal, Ms. Suzanna Resendes are also critical partners.

-- 75% of students enrolled will maintain or increase their reading level as measured by The Developmental Reading Assessment (DRA), a standardized reading test.
+- 75% or more of students enrolled will maintain or increase their reading level as measured by The Developmental Reading Assessment (DRA), a standardized reading test.

 - Students will engage in independent reading (or be read to) for 20-30 minutes daily.